test-maux/JSFScan.sh/README.md

 3. Push, and wait GithubActions to end

 #### TODO:
-Send result by mail for privacy in private programs
+Send result by mail for privacy in private program